Programs Run by Nonprofits and other Community-based Organizations

 Business Place, South Africa

 The Business Place is a network of small business support centers.
 TBPN offers entrepreneurs the convenience of one-stop shop walk-in centers strategically located across the country.
-Upon entering one of the centers, entrepreneurs are immediately directed to reception where an experienced member of staff ascertains their needs.
-They are then referred to an appropriate co-location partner at that specific network where they receive targeted assistance.
-Core services offered to entrepreneurs include: coordinated business support, incubation; mentorship, market linkages; and financing interventions.
-TBPN also assists entrepreneurs with tender application processes, assisting them to unlock opportunities in the public and private sector.
+Upon entering one of the centers, entrepreneurs are immediately directed to reception, where an experienced staff member ascertains their needs.
+They are then referred to an appropriate co-location partner at that specific network, where they receive targeted assistance.
+Core services offered to entrepreneurs include coordinated business support, incubation; mentorship, market linkages; and financing interventions.
+TBPN also assists entrepreneurs with tender application processes, assisting them to unlock opportunities in the public and private sectors.

 Business Solutions to Poverty

 TechnoServe is a catalyst and partner for transformative, on-the-ground, market-based solutions to poverty.
 They are a leader in harnessing the power of the private sector to help people lift themselves out of poverty.
 A nonprofit organization operating in 29 countries, they work with hardworking men and women in the developing world to build competitive farms, businesses, and industries.
 By linking people to information, capital, and markets, we have helped millions to create lasting prosperity for their families and communities.
 Their successful entrepreneurship portfolio is based on four key pillars: Careful adaptation; Market-driven approach; Effective capacity development; Rigorous measurement, and continuous learning.